 Money-back guarantee: 30 DAYS

-Surfshark has apps for Linux, MacOS, Windows, Android, and iOS.
+Surfshark has software for Linux, MacOS, Windows, Android, and iOS.
 It can be manually configured to work with network routers.

 - Unblocks plenty of Australian services from abroad